Quickie: Redesigning for Liquid Glass? ToolbarContent is your friend

 }

-The compiler was not happy about this.
-It would throw the following error: Static method 'buildExpression' requires that 'ToolbarItem<(), some View>' conform to 'View'.
+It would throw the following error on the first ToolbarItem declaration: Static method 'buildExpression' requires that 'ToolbarItem<(), some View>' conform to 'View'.

 You could say the issue is right here in my face but I could not see it yet.
 I went asking on the iOS Folks Slack and a noble soul pointed out that .toolbar expects ToolbarContent and not a View.
-So I went fixing:
+So here's the fix:

 extension ReactionDetailView {